PlinioMayer/e-mailer/README.md

 This is a simple script to help developing email templates.
 It is basically an easy to use abstraction of nodemailer.
 It currently supports sending html with embedded images.

 # Instalation
-Install it using
+Install it using \
-`npm install -g js-mail-sender`
+`npm install -g js-mail-sender` or\
+`npm install js-mail-sender`

 # Usage

 ## Environment variables
 This package uses dotenv to set environment variables.
-You must create a file called `.env` and set the variables:
+You must create a file called `.env` in the root folder  and set the variables:

 - EMAIL_USERNAME: The username for smtp authentication
 - EMAIL_PASSWORD: The password for smtp authentication